DataDog/orchestrion/README.md

 Datadog Application Security Management.

 > [!IMPORTANT]
 > Orchestrion is under active development.
-The supported features are rapidly growing, and the user experiece may evolve
+The supported features are rapidly growing, and the user experience may evolve
 > with future releases.
 >
 > Should you encounter issues or a bug when using `orchestrion`, please report it in the [bug tracker][gh-issues].